 If you do not already have this type of coverage and your employees occasionally use their own vehicles for business purposes — even quick errands — consider adding it to your business insurance package today.

-Consult with Scrivens Insurance and Investment Solutions to review your business automobile and general liability policies to ensure you have adequate coverage and liability limits for non-owned and hired automobiles.
+Consult with Scrivens to review your business automobile and general liability policies to ensure you have adequate coverage and liability limits for Ontario non-owned auto coverage.